-- If you are requesting a formal review you must write to the Full Time Commissioner providing details of the breach of the code of practice and enclosing any relevant documentation that might support the allegation. - The outcome must generally be notified to the candidate within 20 working days of receipt of the complaint or request for review.
+- If you are requesting a formal review, you must write to the Full Time Commissioner or other Designated Officer within the Commission providing details of the breach of the code of practice and enclosing any relevant documentation that might support the allegation. - The outcome must generally be notified to the candidate within 20 working days of receipt of the complaint or request for review.
 If a decision cannot be made within this timeframe, the reviewer will keep the candidate informed of the status of the review. - Should a candidate be dissatisfied with the outcome of this review, they may request a further review by referring the matter to the Commission for Public Service Appointments in the form of an appeal of the review of the licence holder.
-They must write to the Commission for Public Service Appointments within 10 working days of receiving the outcome of the Law Reform Commission's review.
+They must write to the Commission for Public Service Appointments within ten working days of receiving the outcome of the licence holder's review.